CLRX/CLRX-mirror/doc/GcnMemHandling.md

 About accuracy: Threshold of coordinates for image's sampling are 1/256 of distance between pixels.

-The sampling of the mipmaps requires normalized coordinates.
+The sampling of the mipmaps require normalized coordinates.

 ### Flat addressing